Harry L. Carrico

 Harry Lee Carrico (September 4, 1916 – January 27, 2013) was a member, Chief Justice, and Senior Justice of the Supreme Court of Virginia.
-His tenure as an active Justice of the Court, at more than 42 years, was the longest of any justice excluding William Fleming, who served nearly 44 years, from 1780-1824.
+His tenure as an active Justice of the Court, at more than 42 years, was the longest of any justice excluding William Fleming, who served nearly 44 years, from 1780 to 1824.
 Because current law requires active judges and Justices in Virginia to retire or take senior status on or shortly after their seventieth birthdays, Justice Carrico's longevity record likely will not be challenged.

 Early life and education

 Carrico was born in Washington, D.C. and soon after moved to Fauquier County.
 He attended Fairfax County, Virginia public schools and received his undergraduate and law degrees from George Washington University.

 Career

 Carrico began his legal career as an associate in the law firm of Rust & Rust, Fairfax (1941–43); he was then appointed to serve as a trial justice and judge of Fairfax County Juvenile and Domestic Relations Court (1943–51).
 He returned to the private practice of law (1951–56).

 In 1956 he was appointed a judge of the Fairfax County Circuit Court.
 He was elevated to the Supreme Court in 1961.
 He served as a justice until 1981 when, by virtue of seniority, he became chief justice.
 (The chief justice is no longer selected by seniority, but is elected by the justices to a four-year term).
-During his tenure as chief justice, Carrico served as President of the Conference of Chief Justices from 1989-90.
+During his tenure as chief justice, Carrico served as President of the Conference of Chief Justices from 1989 to 1990.
 He retired from active service in 2003 and took senior status.

 Carrico was succeeded as chief justice by Leroy Rountree Hassell, Sr., the first black Chief Justice of the Supreme Court of Virginia.
 The vacancy created by Carrico's retirement was filled by G. Steven Agee, a former member of the General Assembly.

 Carrico's daughter, Lucretia Carrico sits as a General District Judge in the Eleventh Judicial Circuit for the Commonwealth of Virginia.
 Judge Lucretia Carrico sits primarily in Petersburg, Virginia, but may also sit in Powhatan, Amelia, Dinwiddie or Nottoway counties.
 As a general district judge she hears misdemeanor cases, preliminary hearings for felony cases and civil cases involving sums less than $15,000.00.